Overview

 CPAP (Continuous Positive Airway Pressure) machines are pivotal medical devices used in the treatment of sleep apnea, a condition where breathing repeatedly stops and starts during sleep.
 To get a CPAP machine, individuals typically undergo a sleep study and receive a prescription from a healthcare provider.

 These machines work by delivering a continuous flow of air through a mask worn over the nose or nose and mouth, helping to keep the airway open.
-As sleep apnea can have serious health implications, including cardiovascular issues and daytime fatigue, CPAP therapy is often prescribed as a first-line treatment.
+As sleep apnea can have serious health implications, including cardiovascular issues and daytime fatigue, CPAP therapy is often prescribed as a first-line treatment.Â

-How Much Does CPAP Cost?
+How Much Does A CPAP Machine Cost?

 1. Type of Machine